 She burst out laughing.
 “You can say that,” she said pushing towards me an envelope that contained a few handwriting samples that included greeting cards, small notes and some random jottings.

 “See, Deepika, what you are asking me to do is a difficult task,” I said even as I took out the contents of the envelope.
 “I will try.
 At least you are not asking me to tell you directly whether your husband is a cheat or not.
 Because in handwriting analysis, we can say whether someone has a tendency to behave in a certain way.
 But whether one has behaved or will behave in a certain manner cannot be determined from one’s handwriting.”

 She nodded and said, “I understand it totally.
 But I want you know to tell me everything clearly and honestly without inhibitions.
 I don’t see myself as a person who can be tied down to a relationship despite its absolute meaninglessness.
 I am an independent woman, I earn well and I know how the world works.
 If this man is cheating — and I will find out the truth sooner or later — I will not stay with him at any cost.”

 Clearly, she wanted to sound confident and sure-footed.
 She did not want even me to know the real state of her mind.
-But her confidence was developing wrinkles, and she failed to hide her underlying anxiety.
+But her confidence was developing wrinkles, and she was unable to hide the underlying anxiety.

 I pored over the handwriting samples for quite some time and concluded that Deepika should go ahead and ascertain the basis of her suspicions.
 I was about to tell her that.
-At the same time, I understood my dilemma.
-My conclusion ran the risk of being interpreted by her as an absolute indictment of the integrity of her husband.
+At the same time, I understood my own dilemma.
+My conclusions ran the risk of being interpreted by her as an absolute indictment of her husband’s integrity.
 I wanted to avoid that.

 “Deepika, your husband’s handwriting samples indicate that he is capable of being led astray.
 But I want you to understand that I am not saying he is a scoundrel.
 All I am saying is that your fears are not entirely baseless and it is possible that something could be going on in his life…”